Koffmatic/Suspension-measuring/Readme.md

 ---

+## SD Card Logging

+The system supports **binary SD card logging** designed for high-rate CAN traffic and sensor data.

+### Key characteristics

+- FAT32 formatted SD cards (recommended: 8–32 GB)
+- Append-only binary log files (`LOG_XXXX.BIN`)
+- Fixed record structures with type identifiers
+- Microsecond-resolution timestamps
+- Ring buffer to decouple real-time acquisition from SD write latency
+- Writer task runs at low priority to avoid disturbing measurements

+The log file starts with a small header containing:
+- Magic identifier (`SDLG`)
+- Log format version

+This allows future format changes while maintaining backward compatibility.

+---

+## CAN Sniffer Mode

+In addition to normal operation, the system supports a **CAN sniffer mode**.

+In sniffer mode:
+- CAN transmission is fully disabled in software
+- The ESP32 operates as a passive RX-only listener
+- All received CAN frames can be logged directly to SD
+- No encoder polling or sensor processing is performed

+This mode is intended for:
+- Reverse engineering vehicle CAN traffic
+- ECU data exploration
+- Safe monitoring of unknown CAN buses

+Sniffer mode can be extended in the future with:
+- Runtime bitrate switching
+- CAN ID filtering
+- Selective logging

+---

 ## Project Structure

 SuspensionMeas/

 ├── config.h

 ├── SuspensionMeas.ino

 ├── core/

 │ ├── can_bus.cpp / .h

 │ ├── BriterEncoder.cpp / .h

 │ ├── measurements.cpp / .h

 ├── cli/

 │ └── serial_cli.cpp / .h

 ├── debug/

 │ └── debug.cpp / .h

 ├── show_values.cpp / .h